Early Career Coaching For Lawyers

 I've gone on to have a successful career as a lawyer, law firm principal, and legal academic, leveraging my qualifications into other areas.

-What Can We Cover?
+What Can We Cover Together?

 • Managing Your Expectations & Fears